 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 Adidas Tubular Instinct Boost History

-Adidas rises above the standard and traditional manner in creating the sole by combining two of its patented technologies in coming up with an ultra chic, sporty model called, the Tubular Instinct Boost.
-Its silhouette hits the core of modern day sneaker fashion, while its name is a giveaway of the shoe’s central features, specifically the cutting-edge Tubular and Boost technologies.
-This is a modified variation of the Adidas Tubular Instinct with a usual EVA midsole.
+Adidas rises above the standard and traditional manner in creating the sole by combining two of its patented technologies in coming up with an ultra-chic, a sporty model called, the Tubular Instinct Boost.
+Its silhouette hits the core of modern-day sneaker fashion, while its name is a giveaway of the shoe’s central features, specifically the cutting-edge Tubular and Boost technologies.
+This kick is a modified variation of the Adidas Tubular Instinct with a usual EVA midsole.

-The Tubular hoops trainer was eventually placed in the Adidas archives until one of the brand’s mastermind design creators, Nic Galway saw its huge potential in terms of market appeal and production possibilities.
+The Tubular hoops trainer was eventually placed in the Adidas archives until one of the brand’s mastermind design creators, Nic Galway saw its vast potential regarding market appeal and production possibilities.
 Thus, he resurrected the Tubular concept.

 After half a decade of research, in 2014, Adidas Originals dropped the Tubular Runner.
 The sole design of this shoe is derived from car tires intended to offer superior cushioning, better grip and traction.

 The iconic silhouette of this shoe was formulated with high fashion in mind, which made it extremely popular in the runway as seen in the 2015 Paris Fashion Week’s Autumn/Winter.
 Eventually, the Tubular hierarchy grew aggressively through the birth of several other models, like the catwalk favorite Tubular X, customized runner Mi Tubular, and the trainer-sock combo Tubular Doom.